c64cryptoboy/ChiptuneSAK/docs/midi.rst

 Some modern virtual instruments (such as Garritan) use `keyswitches <https://blog.presonus.com/index.php/2018/11/30/friday-tips-keyswitching-made-easy/>`_ , specific (usually low) MIDI notes that trigger real-time modification of instrument sounds during performance.
 This practice violates the spirit of the MIDI standard, in that it uses  *notes* to trigger *effects*, something that was meant to be done via MIDI controllers and program messages.

 Whether or not it is a good idea, the practice exists and as a result MIDI files will often contain spurious notes that are meant as keyswitches and not meant to be played back.
-ChiptuneSAK will, by default, remove the keyswitch notes when importing a MIDI file, but the option can be overridden.
+ChiptuneSAK will, by default, remove the keyswitch notes (noes with MIDI number <= 8) when importing a MIDI file, but the option can be overridden.